Every charge sits below the limit, so nobody escalates it. The monthly total arrives with no owner. Delightful surprise. For the invoice.

 The questions people actually ask.

-If your authorization limits are stuck at startup-era values or being routinely worked around, that is a different conversation.
+If your authorization limits are stuck at startup-era values, being worked around, or missing from AI spend, that is a different conversation.

-Bring the current authorization matrix, the org chart, and the recent decisions where the threshold was either ignored or used to slow the company down.
+Bring the current authorization matrix, the org chart, the AI tool list, and the recent decisions where the threshold was ignored, unclear, or used to slow the company down.